intel-analytics/ipex-llm-tutorial/ch_7_Finetune/7_1_Finetune_Llama2-7B.md

 ### 7.1.1.2 Import `intel_extension_for_pytorch`

 After installation, let's move to the **Python scripts** of this tutorial.
-First of all you need to import `intel_extension_for_pytorch` first for BigDL-LLM optimizations:
+First of all you need to import `intel_extension_for_pytorch` first for using xpu device:

 ```python
 import intel_extension_for_pytorch as ipex